vishaljhala/LineGraph/README.md

     Second arguement determines the maximum data points along X-axis that would be retained in view.

 3) To add data points call this function and it will automatically draw your chart. [graph pushPoint:y]; Here y is a integer that represents y-axis of the graph.
+(Library expects this value between 0 to 100 and it will automatically scale to the size of your graph/chart).

 Thats it.
 Enjoy!